waffleio/waffle.io-takeout/doc/INSTALL.md

 2. Each user of Waffle Takeout can individually trust the certificate on their own machine.
 This is obviously not ideal.
 If you want to use our self-signed certificates, we highly recommend trusting at a domain level.
 If you decide to have each individual trust the certificate, they need to obtain a copy of `/etc/waffle/ca-certificates/waffle-root-ca.crt` and then follow these instructions:
   - [For OSX users](https://support.apple.com/kb/PH18677?locale=en_US)
   - [For Windows users](https://technet.microsoft.com/en-us/library/cc754841.aspx#BKMK_addlocal)

+### Trusting your GitHub:Enterprise certificate
+Waffle will not be able to connect to your GitHub:Enterprise instance if you do not have a trusted certificate for GH:E. To get around this, place the GH:E certificate in `etc/waffle/ca-certificates`.